 Why Does Email Get Delayed?

-For the most part, when you send an email, the recipient has it within a few seconds, but sometimes, that email that you really really need doesn’t show up when you expect it, and you don’t know why.
+For the most part, when you send an email, the recipient has it within a few seconds, but sometimes, that email that you really really need doesn’t show up when you expect it.
+So, why does email get delayed?
 To understand why emails get delayed, you have to undestand how an email is sent from one person to another.

 (In the case where you are setting up emails to go out through your TrafficWave account, your email gets sent from our servers and the process picks up at step 2 above.)